NabaviLab/RU-Net/README.md

 # Output

-use Test_semantic_segmentation() to find the accuracy in terms of IOU and Dice index of the trained deep learning model.
+use Test_semantic_segmentation() to find the accuracy in terms of IOU and Dice index of the trained deep learning model. use Train_ResNet() to train a residual deep learning classifier on ground truth maps.

 # Training models